henrygerardmoore/simple_model_predictive_control/README.md

 ### Other

-I've used [MuJoCo MPC](https://github.com/google-deepmind/mujoco_mpc) quite a bit at my work, and it is great to use!
+I've used [MuJoCo MPC](https://github.com/google-deepmind/mujoco_mpc) at my work, and it is great to use!
 The MuJoCo simulator as a whole is quite powerful and user-friendly.

 ## License